parents as teachers & THE INCREDIBLE YEARS BASIC PARENTING PROGRAM

 Medication Management Clinic of Alamance Regional Medical Center

-Medication Management Clinic (MMC) (formerly AlaMAP) provides medication related services to the citizens of Alamance County who are uninsured or underinsured.
-Our services are multi-faceted including: Medication Access, Medication Therapy Management and Wellness.
+Medication Management Clinic (MMC) (formerly AlaMAP) provides medication related services to the citizens of Alamance County who are uninsured or underinsured, ages 18 to 64 years of age that are uninsured and live at or below 250% of the Federal Poverty Level, and senior citizens in the coverage gap.
+Services are multi-faceted including: Medication Access, Medication Therapy Management and Wellness.
 Medication Management Clinic operates to improve quality of life when proper medication use is realized this results in decreased healthcare costs and a healthier community.
 To learn more, visit their website.

 The Burlington Community Health Center (BCHC) is a Federally-qualified community health center program of non-profit Piedmont Health Services, Inc. (PHS).